 Step 1: Create a concept and position your podcast

 Probably the most important decision will be the subject of your show and the target audience.
 These two points are the framework for your concept and your positioning.
 Choose a topic that suits you and that you can talk about for hours.
 Earning money with your show is challenging, but not impossible.

 What does that mean?
 Having a show can certainly get your customer enquiries or be the tip of the iceberg when a customer doesn't know who to choose.
 Choosing a topic for your podcast that you also deal with professionally can be beneficial in many ways.

-With regard to the target group, the question arises whether you are doing your podcast for your customers or for your profession.
+In terms of audience, the question is whether you're doing your podcast for your clients or for your profession.

-A short example: If you are a web designer, you could do a show about web design for web designers.
-But you might as well change your point of view and do something for your customers.
-This podcast would be about how to use a website to drive business and the value of good web design.
+A quick example: If you're a web designer, you could do a show about web design for web designers.
+But you could just as easily change your perspective and do something for your clients.
+For example, this podcast would be about how you can use a website to drive your business forward and the value of good web design.

 If you take a different point of view, your show will certainly have a much smaller target audience.
 But your subject is more unique and you can tailor the content of your episodes much more to the needs of your customers.
 Last but not least, it is more likely that some of your listeners will become customers at some point.